 A fancy suit is a signal of success—none more so than a Stefano Ricci suit.

 120% Lino does linen—and it does it exceptionally well.
-The world’s leading brand for fine linen, 120% Lino is based in Bologna and all its apparel is made entirely in Italy.
+One of the world’s leading brands for fine linen, 120% Lino is based in Bologna and all its apparel is made entirely in Italy.
 The advantage of linen when it comes to suits?
 It’s breathable, moisture-wicking, and wonderfully cool.

 If you’ve got a wedding planned somewhere tropical, or you refuse to let your fashion standards slip even on holiday, get yourself a suit by 120% Lino.
 Perfect for summer sun, you’ll find these linen suits in bright and cheerful shades such as fuschia and ocean blue.
 Team with loafers, boat shoes, or sandals.

-ASOS Design is a brand favoured by the young and hip.
+ASOS Design is a brand favored by the young and hip.
 But that doesn’t mean men of all ages can’t take advantage of ASOS Design’s affordable and future-forward collection of suits.
-With student-friendly prices and an emphasis on skinny and slim silhouettes, you can take your pick from colours such as red, yellow, and green, as well as your standard black, blue, and grey.
+With student-friendly prices and an emphasis on skinny and slim silhouettes, you can take your pick from colors such as red, yellow, and green, as well as your standard black, blue, and grey.

-Or, if you’re feeling brave, try out a slim fit suit covered in sequins or in a multicoloured celestial sky-inspired print.
+Or, if you’re feeling brave, try out a slim fit suit covered in sequins or in a multicolored celestial sky-inspired print.
 Or perhaps a trendy oversized jacket in pink?